Impacted Wisdom Teeth

 Partially Impacted Wisdom Teeth

 Partially impacted wisdom teeth are teeth that have not completely erupted into the oral cavity.
 The gum covers these teeth partially.
 These teeth create a suitable environment for food accumulation and bacterial plaque formation due to the gum partially covering them.
-The fact that these teeth are located in the back of the tooth row makes it difficult to clean them.
+The fact that these teeth are in the back of the tooth row makes it difficult to clean them.
 They tend to develop cavities or ‘pericoronitis’ (often recurrent gingival infection) of the overlying gum.

 Pericoronitis may progress as a simple and local infection.
 But if left untreated, it can progress to life-threatening head and neck abscesses.
 Accordingly, partially erupted wisdom teeth should be surgically removed.